record of my Andrews ancestors is the marriage of Thomas

 and James Andrews were transported aboard the Bengal

-Tasmania show John stole two bags of wheat rather than
+records from Tasmania show John stole two bags of

-"Gang of Thieves".
-At about this time Captain Henry Miller,
+belonged to a "Gang of Thieves".
+At about this time

 of the 40th Regiment, was also in VDL.
 He was a